Skip to content

 Do comparison tables work on mobile?

-Modern comparison plugins like YITH Compare and CT Product Compare are responsive, but the user experience varies.
+Modern comparison plugins like YITH Compare are responsive, but the user experience varies.
 On mobile, comparison tables typically use horizontal scrolling with a fixed product name column.
 Test your comparison table at 390px width to verify readability.

 Should I allow comparison of products across different categories?